ghchinoy/mitreidconnect-docker/README.md

 	docker build --tag ghchinoy/mitreid-connect -f Dockerfile.mitreid-connect .

+See also build.sh which automatically sets the version tag to the version of mitreid-connect.

 ## Notes

 * the image is pretty fat, could use some slimming (1.207 GB, thanks maven!)